 By bike

-The Museum is easily reached by bike on the beautiful lakefront path, just across Lake Shore Drive from the Museum.
+The Museum is easily reached by bike on the beautiful lakefront path, just across DuSable Lake Shore Drive from the Museum.
 (From downtown, the ride is approximately eight miles.)
-Just north of 57th Street, follow the ramp down into the underpass below Lake Shore Drive, then left into the underpass below 57th Street.
+Just north of 57th Street, follow the ramp down into the underpass below DuSable Lake Shore Drive, then left into the underpass below 57th Street.
 The Museum's main entrance will be ahead and to your right.
 Bike racks are available on either side of the main entrance.

 To find other routes, find your starting point on the City of Chicago's bike map.